Alabama Locksmith License: How to Get Licensed in 2026 (Step-by-Step)

 • A copy of your current Alabama driver’s license.

-Step 4: Complete Background Check
+Step 4: Complete the Background Check

 Submit Alabama Law Enforcement Agency (ALEA) forms for state and federal background checks.

-Step 5: Pay License Fee
+Step 5: Pay the License Fee

 The individual license fee is $50, which covers a two-year period.

-Individual vs Business comparison
+Individual vs business Alabama locksmith license comparison

 Prerequisites:

-• General Liability Insurance: Minimum coverage of $250,000.
+• General liability insurance: minimum coverage of $250,000.

-• Qualifying Agent (QA): You or a designated employee must serve as the technical lead.
+• Qualifying Agent (QA): you or a designated employee must serve as the technical lead.

 Training Requirements for Alabama Locksmiths

-Alabama Locksmith Association5-day Beginner ClassHands-on lock & safe work
+Alabama Locksmith Association 5-day Beginner Class Hands-on lock and safe work

-ALOA (Associated Locksmiths of America)PRP & ATC ExamsNational certification standards
+ALOA (Associated Locksmiths of America) PRP and ATC Exams National certification standards

-ESA (Electronic Security Association)NTS Level 1 & 2Electronic access & CCTV
+ESA (Electronic Security Association) NTS Level 1 and 2 Electronic access and CCTV

 Continuing Education (CEU)

-Continuing education requirements
+Alabama locksmith continuing education requirements

-Costs and Timeline for 2026
+Cost and Timeline for 2026

-License Fee$50 (2 years)
+License Fee $50 (2 years)

-Company License$300 – $400 (2 years)
+Company License $300 to $400 (2 years)

 Timeline:

-• Training: 5–7 days.
+• Training: 5 to 7 days.

-• Background Check: 2–3 weeks.
+• Background check: 2 to 3 weeks.

-• AESBL Processing: 4–6 weeks.
+• AESBL processing: 4 to 6 weeks.

 Frequently Asked Questions